ubergarm/vLLM-inference-AQLM/README.md

 ## Inference
 Now you are ready to go.
 It will automatically download the models the first time and persist them in `./cache/` folder across runs.

+Remember to get into the python venv by sourcing the activate script each time you start a new container.
 ```bash
 source ./venv/bin/activate
 ./inference.py